chaitin/xray/README_EN.md

 5. Specifying plugin output

-   You can specify that the vulnerability information for this scan should be output to a file:
+   You can choose targeted vulnerability and their details of this scan and export a report:

     ```bash
     xray webscan --url http://example.com/?a=b \